Please note: If you are upgrading from a version older than v1.2 you must configure your settings again after the

 Load (alt+l): Loads the selected session.
 You can also double-click a session name to load it.
 After a session is loaded it becomes the current session.

 Previous (alt+p): Loads the previous session.

 Save (alt+s): Saves the current session.

 New: Opens the Create New Session dialog.
 Creating a new session does not load the new session – it creates it, adds it to the list and selects it.
 You can then load it if you wish.
 There are three options for creating a new session.

 - As an empty session: Create a new, empty session.
 Note that an empty session contains no files, however Notepad++ always has at least one editor tab open.
 In this case it is a new buffer which has not yet been saved to a file.
 After opening other files you can simply close the new buffer if you do not need it.

-- By copying the selected session: Create a new session by copying the selected session.
+- As a copy of the selected session: Create a new session by copying the selected session.

 Delete: Deletes the selected session.
 This does not delete the session's files – only the session file itself, and it will be removed from the list.
 You will be asked for confirmation before the deletion.

 Favorite (alt+f): Toggles the favorite mark on the selected session.
 Up to 20 favorite sessions are listed in the Notepad++ Plugins menu and optionally in the context (right-click) menu but you must restart Notepad++ for your changes to appear in the menus.